 The final trial calendar shall schedule motions for final pre-trials for each Monday morning.
-Non-jury cases shall be calendared for Monday and are to be heard at the pleasure of the Presiding Judge at such time as to avoid imposing on jurors' time with non-jury matters.
+Non-jury cases shall be calendared for Monday and are to be heard at the pleasure of the Presiding Judge.

 (e) Carry-Over Cases Not Tried